UndocumentedMethods/langdatabase/README.md

-# wordsdata
+# langdatabase
-All English Words and 1.000 Turkish Words in JSON
+Online database that contains turkish and english words with JSON format.